viewtool/I2C_Adapter/VC_USB_UART_Test/USB_UART_Test/README.md

 # UART_Test
-An VC project to test UART.
+A VC project to test UART.